acme-networks/acme-public-docs/faq/faq_en.md

 - **High availability target**: We strive to maintain VPN service availability;
 - **24/7 monitoring**: Round-the-clock monitoring of server status and network quality;
 - **Rapid response**: Technical issues typically receive a response within 24 hours;
-- **Continuous optimization**: Regularly optimize server configurations and network lines.
+- **Continuous optimization**: We regularly optimize server configurations and network lines.

 **Important notes**:
-- We bear no liability for data loss or errors caused by service interruptions or performance issues;
+- To the extent permitted by law, we bear no liability for data loss or errors caused by service interruptions or performance issues;
-- We will make every effort to ensure stable service operation, but VPN services may be affected by network environments, policy changes, force majeure, and other factors.
+- We shall make every effort to ensure stable service operation, but VPN services may be affected by network environments, policy changes, force majeure, and other factors beyond our control.

 ### 7.2 What Is AcmeVPN's Traffic Usage Policy?
 AcmeVPN provides unlimited traffic service to all users:
 - **Unlimited traffic policy**: All membership types (free trial, VIP, SVIP, Basic membership) enjoy unlimited traffic with no usage limits;
 - **Fair use principle**: Although we provide unlimited traffic service, please follow fair use principles and do not engage in malicious abuse;
 - **Abuse penalties**: If abusive behavior is detected (such as maliciously occupying server resources, engaging in illegal activities, etc.), AcmeVPN reserves the right to take measures including warnings, function restrictions, service suspension, or account termination;
-- **Service quality assurance**: We continuously monitor network quality to ensure stable, fast VPN services for all users.
+- **Service quality assurance**: We shall continuously monitor network quality to ensure stable, fast VPN services for all users.

 ### 7.3 What Devices and Platforms Does AcmeVPN Support?
 AcmeVPN supports mainstream devices and operating systems: